Chapter 901:9-2 Concession Licenses

 (I) The owner of the game shall have the responsibility to ensure that the game's manufacturer shall: (1) Train and otherwise acquaint the state inspectors (at the manufacturer's cost) with the manufacturer's group games.
 This training shall include, but is not limited to, the physical characteristics of the game; the critical components of the game; the game's electrical system; the proper operation of the game; a review of all mechanical parts, all electromagnetics or switches, neumatic or hydraulic functions; and all other items requested by the department; and (2) Submit to the department, the manufacturer's schematic or other appropriate manufacturer's manuals and a copy of any changes, modifications or alterations recommended by the manufacturer to the game.
 The department reserves the right not to license any group game unless the materials set forth in this rule are received by the department.

-(B) No electronicc games shall be permitted to operate at any Ohio agricultural fair without first being inspected and licensed by the department.
+(B) No electronic amusement games shall be permitted to operate at any Ohio agricultural fair without first being individually inspected and licensed by the department.

-(C) Such games will be licensed by state inspectors on a game-by-game basis and only after such games meet all other rules and standards of the department for licensing.
+(C) Electronic amusement games will be licensed by state inspectors on a game-by-game basis and only after such games meet all other rules and standards of the department for licensing.

 (F) The price of play, game instructions and time of play (when applicable) must be posted.